philzook58/philzook58.github.io/_posts/2024-10-21-coset_enum_egraph.md

 | 3 | 2 | 2    | 3 | 3    |

 The coset ids don't mean much of anything.
 We can see some similarity to eclass ids in that respect.

+For a more performant implementation, look at GAP <https://www.gap-system.org/>

 ## Equality Saturation